chaoxu/blog/puzzles.md

  - find the minimum cut under the constraint that each side has at least $2$ vertices.

  - find the minimum cut under the constraint that each side is connected and has at least $2$ vertices.

+ - $f$ is a symmetric function, find the value of min-$st$ separating set for all $s,t$, using the oracle for min-$ST$ separating set $n-1$ times.

+ - Find maximum perimeter triangle.